ImranJagari/Chronos/README.md

 Chronos is a C# open-source CFlyFF (Chinese FlyFF)

-We develop this emulator for fun and for learn more about C# and network apps.
+We develop this emulator for fun and for learn about the CFlyff structure.
 /!\ Please respect the credits !

 Credits for Chronos :